Flexibility Exercises Benefits for Seniors are as important as having Protein, Strengthening, Endurance & Balance.

 Flexibility Exercises for Seniors

-Flexibility and Stretching exercises for seniors regularly have been shown in studies to help increase stability and, as a result, joint range of motion.
+Studies have shown that regular flexibility and Stretching exercises for seniors help increase stability and, as a result, joint range of motion.
 This includes back stretching exercises for seniors as well.

 www.freefitnesstips.co.uk